 Does Glucosamine Cause Hair Loss?

-There’s no scientific evidence to suggest that taking glucosamine causes hair loss.
-If you’re taking glucosamine and notice hair loss, it’s possible that the two are unrelated, or it could be due to another underlying health issue or medication.
+There is no scientific evidence to suggest that glucosamine causes hair loss.
+If you’re taking glucosamine and notice hair loss, the two may be unrelated, or it could be due to another underlying health issue or medication.

 Can Glucosamine Cause Diarrhoea?